karimtito/karimtito.github.io/_posts/2023-09-26-ZenPytorch.md

 ### The Zen of Python

 In 1999, Tim Peters wrote the "Zen of Python", a poem consisting of 19 programming principles aimed at guiding python developpers all around the world.
-These principles have influenced the design of Python ever since and was even added to the Python interpreter where it can be displayed by typing `import this`.
+These principles have influenced the design of Python ever since and the poem was eventually added to the Python interpreter where it can be displayed by typing '`import this`' in the command prompt.

 ![_config.yml]({{ site.baseurl }}/images/real_zen_python.png)